SimonGenin/OWL-Typescript-Project-Starter/README.md

 The template is defined in the file on the top and has tailwindcss classes.

 ## Styles
-As it used Tailwind and its config file, not much has been done to add your own style rules.
+As it uses Tailwind and its config file, not much has been done to add your own style rules.
 I'm still working on a nice solution.

 ## Roadmap